Literacy, Mentoring and Community Programs at DCET

 We integrate drug awareness, family violence reduction, and prevention programs.

 We promote the prevention of school dropouts, gang intervention, drugs and alcohol and family violence.

 We promote social and leadership skills through mentoring and tutoring in after school programs.

 We offer fine arts activities enhancing character building, self-confidence and fitness.

 DCET’s programs have been culturally designed to serve the needs of an underserved community: The immigrant community.
 DCET serves students from Pakistan, India, Somalia, China and all Latin American countries at our community learning center LA ESCUELITA.

 This course aims at developing students' ability to handle a variety of basic social situations (introductions, ordering meals, asking directions, making purchases, taking & leaving simple messages, etc.).
 Students learn to tell simple stories and describe pictures in simple sentences, and to understand simple narratives.

 Students at DCET are prepared to take the GED Test once they are ready to pass the 5-part test (Writing, Reading, Science, Social Studies, and Mathematics).
 The GED diploma is for adults who do not have a high school diploma.
 Adults must take and pass a at a certified testing center.
 The GED diploma is recognized nationally by schools, training programs, and employers as EQUAL to a high school diploma.

 Students gain an understanding of the American system government, History and the American political system.
-The preparation course meets the state citizenship requirement for graduation.
-The course also includes the roles and responsibilities of citizen participation in voting, and the relationship of the individual to the law and legal system.
-It stresses critical analyses of public issues and integrates various social studies skills
+The course meets the state citizenship requirement for graduation and includes the roles and responsibilities of citizen participation in voting, and the relationship of the individual to the law and legal system.
+It stresses critical analyses of public issues and integrates various social studies skills.